webix-hub/docs/data/desktop/components.md

 UI extensions are helpful components that are mostly task-oriented and intended to accomplish a certain purpose.
 They are already quite configurable and need only initializing on the page to start serving.

 <br>
-To see a complete list of extension components and find out details of their use, please, go to the chapter - desktop/extensions.md.
+To see a complete list of extension components and find out details on their use, please, go to the chapter - desktop/extensions.md.